Why this site and this Manual ?

 innovative techniques in the building.

-However, the guide which is proposed on this site is not the work of a professional but of an amateur.
-It is simply the fruit of a personal experiment seriously undertaken during nearly 3 years in restoration of an old house (*).
-The methods, techniques, data and proportions which it describes are not scientifically and industrially tested.
+However, the guide proposed on this site is not the work of a professional but of an amateur.
+It is simply the fruit of a personal experiment seriously undertaken during more than 3 years in restoration of an old house (*).
+The methods, techniques, data and proportions described are not scientifically and industrially tested.
 The user must carry out tests and make his own experiment.
 In case of doubt, he will have to refer to a professional of the building or architecture.

 • Intellectual property, author rights and copyrights

-When a creator and an author diffuses a knowledge and a know-how, it's obviously so that to be exploited by others, and he hopes then on the solidarity and the honesty of each one.
-So that this site can continue to exist, and by solidarity, not only with me but also with those who will be happy to find this guide on Internet, you don't have the right to diffuse, entirely or partially, by some means that it is, the files, the hard copies and the access codes of the guide and of the plans which you bought or simply downloaded.
+When a creator author diffuses a knowledge and a know-how, it's obviously so that to be exploited by others, and he hopes then on the solidarity and the honesty of each one.
+For this site to continue to exist, and by solidarity, not only with the creator but also with people who will be happy to find this concept and this eBook on Internet, you don't have the right to diffuse, entirely or partially, by any means, the ebook file and the others files of the site, the hard copies and the access codes that you bought or downloaded.

 If you wish to give somebody the knowledge and the information, rather give him the address of the site: